Will My Insurance Rates Increase If I Move?

 It may seem a bit nonsensical that car insurance rates can change so dramatically from location to location.
 After all, car insurance is car insurance, right?

-While yes, you may receive the same exact type of liability coverage in the Bronx ad you did in Lake Havasu City, but it is the location can make a huge difference in your risk to the insurance company.
+While yes, you may receive the same exact type of liability coverage in the Bronx ad you did in Lake Havasu City, but it is the location that can make a huge difference in your risk to the insurance company.
 For example, there is far more traffic in the Bronx than there is in Lake Havasu City.
 The mere fact that there are more drivers on the road in the latter area means that there is a greater chance that you could be involved in an accident than in the former area; hence the reason for the spike in your car insurance rates.

 Other factors that car insurance companies take into consideration when determining the rate for an area include the incidence of vehicle theft in the area, as well as the type of living arrangements.
 People who live in Lake Havasu City are more likely to own homes than people in the Bronx, and people who live in houses are more likely to have private, off-street parking than those who live in apartments, where street or municipal parking is more likely.
 Obviously, there is less of a risk of theft or damage to your vehicle if you park in your own private driveway or garage than if you park on the side of the street or in a municipal garage.